amaurremi/ownership-types/README.md

 An object can be freed if its stickiness is <= 1, and if the only reference to the object is a variable that is popped from the stack.

+Currently implemented:
+- run-time objects have a stickiness degree;
+- at each assignment the stickiness is increased by a number depending on whether we are assigning to a field or variable;
+- when we pop a stack frame, we remove the objects from the store whose stickiness is <= 1.

+The rest still needs to be implemented, and the current implementation needs to be tested.